 As already briefly mentioned, it is of course not absolutely necessary for you as a WordPress user or webmaster in general to create an XML sitemap for the search engines.
 After all, the search engines can index your website without a sitemap.
 However, in this case it is not guaranteed that the crawlers will actually find all the individual pages or documents on your website.

 With the help of a suitable WordPress sitemap you, as it were, facilitate the work of the crawlers.
 Because the sitemap lists all content to be indexed.
 There's still no guarantee that the search engine in question will actually index all content, however.
 Each search engine decides this for itself and according to its own criteria (for example, based on the quality of the content).

 Below you can see what an XML sitemap for WordPress posts could look like:

 The advantages of a WordPress sitemap at a glance

 - You can specifically submit all individual pages of your website

 - You can monitor the submission and indexing at Google and Bing

 - You can also submit pages that are not directly accessible

 - You make it easier for search engines to index all your pages and content

-Tip: You should regularly review the XML sitemap of your WordPress site and check to make sure that only the content you've chosen to list is actually listed.
-The sitemap is visible for every user.
-If, for example, content has been included here that is not (or "not yet") intended for the public, it can be accessed via the sitemap.
+Tip: You should regularly check the XML sitemap of your WordPress website and make sure that only the content you intend to include is listed.
+This is because the sitemap is visible to every user.
+If, for example, content has not been excluded here that is not (or not "yet") intended for the public, it can be accessed via the sitemap.